 On May 19, 2019 I premiered this documentary in Minneapolis (trailer above).

 I continue hosting screenings to groups interested in homelessness, substance abuse, and Native Americans.
 The proceeds from each screening are helping those in homeless situations working to build a better life.
-More details on these efforts to come.

 To learn more about this film, to contribute to the cause, or to inquire about a screening, contact me at email@example.com.